tianon/wishlist/zulip.md

 - a way to "archive" or "close" DM conversation so they no longer appear in the sidebar (but such that history is preserved and they can be reopened and reappear)

+- a way to "leave" a group DM (or otherwise manage my participation in it)

 (in our testing, we're currently working around the DM limitations by using private 1:1 or 1:n channels instead, which brings quirks of its own like having to come up with cute names that mean something to *all* participants, like "parents" for the 1:1 with my spouse)

 ## [Android](https://github.com/zulip/zulip-flutter)